APIDevTools/json-schema-ref-parser/docs/refs.md

 ### `paths([types])`

 - **types** (_optional_) - `string` (one or more)<br>
-Optionally only return certain types of paths ("fs", "http", "https")
+Optionally only return certain types of paths ("file", "http", etc.)

 - **Return Value:** `array` of `string`<br>
 Returns the paths/URLs of all the files in your schema (including the main schema file).